 As an overview, it is sufficient to understand that ANN algorithms make use of techniques like indexing, clustering, hashing, and quantization to significantly improve computation and storage at the cost of some loss in accuracy.

-While we have barely scratched the surface of the complexities of similarity search with this article, the intent was to introduce some basic concepts and provide resources for a detailed reading on the topic.
+While we have barely scratched the surface of the complexities of similarity search — also known as vector search — with this article, the intent was to introduce some basic concepts and provide resources for a detailed reading on the topic.
 An increasing number of applications make use of similarity search to untangle problems in search & other domains, I highly encourage diving deeper into some of these concepts to learn more!